 You may have caught their attention in your first email, but it’s easy for them to move on and forget about your original pitch.
 Don’t be discouraged by any radio silence.
 Instead, be persistent and continue emailing them (respectfully and at a measured pace) over time.

-Show them how you’ve linked to their publication in the past (do it again), how you plan on continuing to bring them more readers moving forward and the ways in which you’ll be able to drive traffic to the articles you contribute.
-If you’ve managed to get your writing published on other authority websites, this is the time to mention more of those features too.
+Show them how you’ve linked to their publication in the past (do it again), how you plan on continuing to bring them more readers moving forward, and how you’ll be able to drive traffic to the articles you contribute.
+If you’ve managed to get your writing published on other authority websites, this is the time to mention more of those features, too.

-If you feel the idea(s) in your original pitch might not be resonating with your editor, send over a few new ideas they can consider and take action on.
+If you feel the idea(s) in your original pitch might not resonate with your editor, send over a few new ideas they can consider and take action on.

 Write a Contributor Bio and Include Backlinks (When Applicable)

-One of the reasons to write for major publications like Forbes, Entrepreneur, Inc, Fast Company and Business Insider, is to build up your credibility within your industry.
-However, it’s also a great way you can drive traffic back to your blog and increase the Domain Authority of your website as a whole.
+One of the reasons to write for major publications like Forbes, Entrepreneur, Inc, Fast Company, and Business Insider is to build up your credibility within your industry.
+However, it’s also a great way to drive traffic back to your blog and increase the Domain Authority of your website.

 The icons below my tagline link to my social media, website homepage and a relevant blog post.
 I also tastefully included links back to my blog in the main text of the article, like so: